scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 * A fast clock at origination or a slow clock at reception will yield a lengthened expiration time for hops, and possibly an origination time in the future.
 * A slow clock at origination or a fast clock at reception will yield a shortened expiration time for hops, and possibly an expiration time in the past.

 This bias comes in addition to a structural delay: PCBs are propagated at a configurable interval, typically around one minute.
 As a result of this and the manner in which they are iteratively constructed, PCBs with N hops may be validated up to N intervals (so maximally N minutes) after origination which creates a constraint on the expiration of hops.
 Hops of the minimal expiration time (337.5 seconds - see [](#hopfield)) would make any PCB describing a path longer than 5 hops expire.
-For this reason it is unadvisable to create hops with a short expiration time - i.e. they SHOULD be around 6 hours.
+For this reason it is unadvisable to create hops with a short expiration time - i.e., they SHOULD be around 6 hours.

 The Control Service and its clients authenticate each other in accordance with their respective AS's certificate.
 Path segments are authenticated based on the certificates of the ASes that they refer to.
 The RECOMMENDED expiration time of a SCION AS certificate is between 3h and 3 days, although some deployments use up to 5 days.
 In comparison to these time scales, clock offsets in the order of minutes are immaterial.